turingschool/front-end-curriculum/README.md

 ## Getting Started

+### Development Branch

+A develpment server is running for the `development` branch of this project.
+You can find that site [here](https://sage-cupcake-e1a0c3.netlify.app/).

 ### Prerequisites

 In order to get this repo up and running you will need to have Ruby 2.7.4 installed and active.